-One of the most interesting experiments in the field of bed linen.
+Mastro Raphael’s great success originated from its patchworks quilts, constituting one of the most interesting experiments in the field of bed linens.

-The desire to think outside the box, to create something special then leads to original combinations of materials such as velvet and silk which provided a canvas for the finely embroidered Waterlillies.
+The desire to think outside the box and create something special then led to original combinations of materials such as velvet and silk, which provided a canvas for the finely embroidered Waterlillies.